Killing Eve recap – what happened at the end of season two? - TheNewsTrace

 Raymond, an affiliate of ‘The Twelve’ and Villanelle’s violent former handler, turned up at the lodge – and tried to complete what he’d began earlier in the season and homicide Villanelle.

-Mid-way by strangling Villanelle, Eve appeared behind him, and seeing that Villanelle appeared helpless, she planted an axe into his again.
+Mid-way by means of strangling Villanelle, Eve appeared behind him, and seeing that Villanelle appeared helpless, she planted an axe into his again.

 However was Villanelle actually so helpless in spite of everything?
 When Eve noticed a gun on her, all of it fell into place – Villanelle wished her to commit homicide, underneath the obvious phantasm that it was create a bond between them, or else that she would achieve management over a frightened Eve.